llm-d/llm-d-model-service/README.md

 go run main.go generate -m samples/facebook/msvc.yaml -b samples/facebook/baseconfig.yaml > output.yaml
 ```

 And `output.yaml` will contain the YAML manifest for the resources that ModelService will create in the cluster.
-This feature purely for development purposes only, and is intended to provide a quick way of debugging without a cluster.
-Note that some fields will not be included, such as `owner references` and `name` which requires a cluster.
+This feature purely for development purposes, and is intended to provide a quick way of debugging without a cluster.
+Note that some fields will not be included, such as `owner references` and `name` which require a cluster.